 He suffered particularly on the voyage to Elephant Island with salt-water boils and it is thought to have had a mild heart attack on landing on Elephant Island.
 In Shackleton's words:

-Much of Rickinson's time on Elephant Island was spent in the makeshift hut, (the snuggery) with Blackborow and Hudson, the other two injured men in the party.
+He was diagnosed by the doctors as having had a mild heart attack, much of his time on Elephant Island was spent in the makeshift hut (the snuggery) with Blackborow and Hudson, the other two injured men in the party.

 On return from Antarctica, in the First World War he served in the Royal Navy.
 Afterwards becoming a Naval Architect and Consulting Engineer.